dannystaple/ConnectThePower/README.md

 segments like T juntions, elbows, straight through and crosses.
 With different voltages signals, don't cross the wires!
 Kaboom.
 Timer or limited tile dynamics for game difficulty.
 Hopefully some colourful simple graphics.
 - It has tests - they should probably be checeked in a workflow/commit hook along with lints.
-- Sreenshots - what does it even do so far?
+- Screenshots - what does it even do so far?
-- Can capture this in github issues once it's properly in.
 - Maybe can have lights, logic or machinees that run whent eh power is connected.
 Silly fun back story.
 Sound FX, title screen etc - polish.
 - Perhaps have stages of development in branches, suitable for use in a coder dojo where branches can be updated out.
 Need